 The university still awards your PGCE.
 WLTTA selects a second contrasting school for your ‘away’ placement.

 Lectures would include teaching, assessing, classroom management and child protection.
 Subject seminars are led by your university tutor.

 At school, through an initial programme of observations, you will become familiar with the workings of the school and department (pupil groups, pastoral systems, staffing, curriculum, resources, facilities, methods of teaching, lesson planning, and assessment).

-As a Maths trainee teacher, you will have the opportunity to teach Maths at KS3/KS4 as well There may also be opportunities to observe/support A-Level qualifications either in your host or placement school.
-You will gain experience teaching students across a range of ability groups
+As a Maths trainee teacher, you will have the opportunity to teach Maths at KS3 and KS4.
+There may also be opportunities to observe/support A-Level lessons either in your host or placement school.
+You will gain experience teaching students across a range of ability groups.

 Examples of KS3 topics taught: number and algebra; shape, space and measures, and handling data in order to assess the fundamentals in maths, reasoning and problem solving skills.
 Students continue to study these four main themes at KS4.
 KS5 explore core mathematics, mechanics and statistics.